colinta/teacup/README.md

 5. there should be a consistent "styling" language, preferably in a separate file, something that could be handed to a designer.  this is the BIG item!

+6. Ideally, there should be some way to "inherit" styles in this language.
+So you can define a basic layout for all platforms and then tweak.

 [iOS HIG]: http://developer.apple.com/library/ios/#DOCUMENTATION/UserExperience/Conceptual/MobileHIG/Introduction/Introduction.html